 With increasing use of simulation base training for surgeons, it is important to ensure that all surgeons delivering simulation training are appropriately trained.
-In this one-day course from the Scottish Surgical Simulation Collaborative (RCSEd & RCPSG), participants will explore theory and practical tips for using simulation in surgical training.
-It will be particularly useful for those running local skills clubs, monthly teaching day, boot camp or other courses within the Scottish IST pilot, but applicable in many other settings
+In this one-day online course from the Scottish Surgical Simulation Collaborative (RCSEd & RCPSG), participants will explore theory and practical tips for using simulation in surgical training.
+It will be particularly useful for those running local skills clubs, monthly teaching day, boot camp or other courses within the Scottish IST pilot, but applicable in many other settings.

-Surgical trainers and trainees, including IST faculty.
+including surgical trainers and trainees, IST faculty.

-To enable participants to design and deliver an educationally effective simulation based course in surgery.
+To enable participants to design and deliver an educationally effective simulation-based course in surgery.

 By the end of this course participants will be able to:

-- describe the benefits, utility and limitations of various types of simulation, for technical and non-technical skills training.
+- Describe the benefits, utility, and limitations of various types of simulation, for technical and non-technical skills training.

-- develop appropriate methods of assessment in SBE, understanding the importance of constructive alignment within the curriculum.
+- Develop appropriate methods of assessment in SBE, understanding the importance of constructive alignment within the curriculum.